teeaarbee/blog-hugo/content/posts/week_32.md

 ---
-title: "Week 32 – Got a Kindle 📖 "
+title: "Week 32"
 date: 2021-02-07T10:33:41+09:00
 description: "This week was a bit of a downer."
 draft: false
-enableToc: false
+enableToc: true
-enableTocContent: false
+enableTocContent: true
 tags:
 - Weekly Blogs
 - Recommendations